cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 ### The _Active Observer_

 Under cloud native Zero Trust, we require an _Active Observer_ to establish trust.
-It is not enough to verify the **client’s** identity using Identity Management; for example, we need to consider that credentials may be stolen and the **client** may be compromised.
+It is not enough to verify the **client’s** identity using Identity Management; we need to consider that credentials may be stolen and the **client** may be compromised.
 An _Active Observer_ should be in place to observe that client’s activities and decide on the _Confidence Level_ assigned to that identity - how sure are we that the **client** is not compromised and that the entity presenting the credentials is indeed the **client**?

 Similarly, an _Active Observer_ is required to verify that the client is sending legitimate **service requests** rather than malicious ones.
 And that the **Service Instances** processing such requests are not compromised.